about the town center project

 - The Look and Feel of the New Town Center

 You will not have to complete all three modules in one sitting.
 You are encouraged to log in to the virtual workshop as many times as you want and engage in the ongoing conversation about Berlin’s New Town Center.
-The virtual workshop will be open for the entire month of May.
 Questions about how to participate in the virtual workshop may be directed to Brandy Saxton, the planning consultant managing the project, by email or phone at (802) 280-8360.